 Dr. Davide Massari's research focuses on the formation and evolution of the Milky Way using stars and star clusters as tracers.
 Recently, he has been one of the main contributors to the revolution in this field, triggered by the Gaia mission, as he has observationally discovered the "Kraken" merging event (Massari et al. 2019) and contributed to

 Jesús Serra Foundation visitors

+The funding scheme offered by the Jesus Serra Foundation consists of: maximum funding of 3000 euros /month.
+This scheme will accommodate to the standard rules of the IAC for "Bolsas de Viaje para Visitantes".
 In any case diets to be claimed shall refer to those in force in national territory according to Royal Decree 462/2002.
-According to this Royal Decree, the visiting researcher with a longer stay of 1 month, could be reimbursed with up to 80% of the maximum per diem, i.e 2400 €/month for accommodation & subsistence, not being necessary invoices related to such concepts.
+According to this Royal Decree, the visiting researcher with a longer stay of one month, could be reimbursed with up to 80% of the maximum per diem, i.e 2400 €/month for accommodation & subsistence, not being necessary invoices related to such concepts.

 Researchers who have visited the IAC under this programme -or will visit it in the near future- are listed below:

-PROF. DR. MINIA MANTEIGA OUTEIRO (Universidad de A Coruña, Spain)-
+PROF. DR. MINIA MANTEIGA OUTEIRO (Universidad de A Coruña, Spain)--

 Dr. Minia Manteiga graduated in Physics from the University of La Laguna in 1986.
 That year she obtained a contract as Resident Astrophysicist at the IAC (Tenerife), where she completed her doctoral thesis.
 In 1990 she was an FPI postdoctoral fellow for two years at the Istituto di Astrofísica Spaziale, (IAS, Frascati, Italy), working on late-stage